 As Hannah & Adam say they write for everybody who believes in Susan Sontag’s quote “I haven’t been everywhere, but it’s on my list”.
 Is it on your list too?

 A guy who left Ireland broke and after about 3 years managed to earn $1m+ from his blogs.
-A guy who manage to change his lifestyle and decided to visit all the countries in the world.
+A guy who manages to change his lifestyle and decided to visit all the countries in the world.

 Annette a new experience collector who inspired me to make my own bucket list.
 Also, she is a restaurant owner who fills her bucket list with adventurous moments.